Yu-Core/SwashbucklerDiary/SwashbucklerDiary/wwwroot/docs/functional-description/en-US.md

+﻿Function description

-﻿The SwashbucklerDiary is an open source, cross-platform, local diary APP.
-I wish you a fulfilling life every day and a record of your own different life.
+SwashbucklerDiary is an open source, cross-platform local diary app.

-ToDo
+The function is very simple.
+I believe that you can use it very quickly if you are smart.

+Emphasize!!!
+This is a special diary application, not a notepad, not a memo.
+Generally speaking, a diary should record important events of the day.